 In turn, dog guardians, for safety reasons, have a lot of pressure put upon them by society.
 A multitude of differing information and advice is thrown at them, and this can be confusing.
 If their dogs are also not coping, guardians might feel the pressure even more.
 This can become overwhelming for those who are trying their best, but unfortunately the pressure can sometimes be passed down to the dog when all the expectations accumulate.

-From the get go, the focus is on training your dog in order to acclimatize it to living in a human world.
+From the get go, the focus is on training your dog in order to acclimatize her to living in a human world.
 In our haste to diligently make it to that stepping stone, a few crucial simple steps have been omitted and are frequently not shared with dog guardians.
 These simple stepping stones, like communication and understanding, make a huge difference to the relationship you share with your dog and can alter your journey.

 I feel there is so much information out there on positive reward training; it’s covered well by trainers skilled in this area, if you choose to investigate.
 So this blog will not cover any training.
 There are many more skills needed for both dogs and dog guardians that may not be covered in training classes or by obedience exercises.
 The focus will be providing an opening to the possibility of seeing different parts of the broader picture.